kaiohenricunha/megasena-sweepstakes-checker/README.md

 4. Install the requirements by running `pip3 install -r requirements.txt`.
 You can alternatively run `pip3 install pandas` for a slimmed down environment.
 5. In the terminal, run `python3 main.py` and insert the required input

-To deactivate the virtual environment just run `deactivate`.
+To deactivate the virtual environment jPersont run `deactivate`.

 # Betting data

 * You need a .csv file in the project directory with the betting data.

-If you want to add a bet, just add a new row to the .csv file.
+If you want to add a bet, jPersont add a new row to the .csv file.

 The format is as follows: